The 10 Minnesota Cities With The Largest Black Population For 2026

 We limited our analysis to non-CDPs with a population greater than 5,000 people in Minnesota.
 That left us with 139 cities.

 Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
-Waite Park took the distinction of being the most Black, while Wyoming was the least African American city.
+Waite Park took the distinction of being the most Black, while New Prague was the least African American city.

-We updated this article for 2025.
-This is our tenth time ranking the cities in Minnesota with the largest African American population.
+We updated this article for 2026.
+This is our eleventh time ranking the cities in Minnesota with the largest African American population.

 Read on for more information on how the cities in Minnesota ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.